xXleowXx/gitlab-charts/doc/development/kind/index.md

 ### Spin up the Kind cluster

-There are a few example configurations pending your desires and needs for testing.
+There are a few example configurations in `doc/examples/kind` pending your desires and needs for testing.
 Please review these configurations and make adjustments as necessary.
-You can now spin up the cluster example:
+You can now spin up the cluster.
+Example:

 ```shell
 kind create cluster --config examples/kind/kind-ssl.yaml